umutkut/railway-grafana-stack/README.md

 ## Connecting Your Applications

+### Using locomotive for Loki

+You can easily ingest *all* of your railway logs into Loki from *any* service using [Locomotive](https://railway.com/template/jP9r-f).
+Just spin up their template, drop in your Railway API key, the ID of the services you want to monitor, and a link to your new Loki instance and logs will start flowing! no code changes needed anywhere!

+### Using standard observability tooling

 To send data from your other Railway applications to this observability stack:

 1. In your application's Railway service, add environment variables that reference the internal URLs: